Tulum vs Chichen Itza: Which Mayan Ruins Are Best in 2025?

 How to Visit the Tulum Ruins

-The ancient ruins of Tulum Mexico can be visited fairly easily on your own or you can book a guided tour for the added convenience of roundtrip transportation with pickup from your hotel in Playa del Carmen.
+The ancient ruins of Tulum Mexico can be visited fairly easily on your own or you can book a guided tour for the added convenience of roundtrip transportation with pickup from your hotel in Playa del Carmen or the Riviera Maya.

 On Your Own